benjaminkitt/serverless-microservice-guide/README.md

 If you get stuck at ay point, there is a branch that represents the project at the end of each step.
 For example, the Step 1 branch represents what your project should look like (minus gitignored files) at the end of Step 1.

+> If you check out a branch, be sure to run `npm install` to make sure that all dependencies are installed and the code is compiled.